 With the overwhelming news and outbreak of the COVID-19 pandemic, the deadline to pay your taxes has been extended by 90 extra days.
 It is a much-needed sigh of relief as health and financial uncertainty mounts.

-With the help of your local McAllen CPAs at Murray & Kirchner CPA, LLC, you don’t have to deal with the pressure of filing your taxes by the deadline on your own.
+With the help of your local McAllen CPA, Abigail Y. Murray, you don’t have to deal with the pressure of filing your taxes by the deadline on your own.
 Today we will break down what’s expected in this payment extension, and how we can assist you in the process.

 What to Expect from the Tax Extension